CCarter324/StudentRegistration/README.md

 # StudentRegistration

 A Student class for a course registration application.
-Practive using vectors and arguments.
+Practice using vectors and arguments.